 Back in the 2010s, several home and virtual assistants came into the picture, including Google Assistant, Siri, Alexa, and Cortana.
 In addition to chatting, this software can also help users with sending messages, checking for information on the web, weather status, navigation, and more.

 With the rapid growth of AI in the mid-2010s, chatbots are much more intelligent and powerful now.
-Backed by NLP (Natural Language Processing) and machine learning, these can now analyze and break down finer aspects of communication and idiosyncrasies to imitate and personalize responses that are more human-like.
+Backed by NLP (Natural Language Processing) and machine learning, these can now analyze and break down finer aspects of communication and idiosyncrasies to imitate and personalize more human-like responses.

 Challenges of Modern Chatbots